Neither my blog nor my e-book gives a plan, meal-by-meal, day-by-day for what you should eat. This is because bio-individuality reigns.

 Once you purchase the e-book and decide you’ll need more hand-holding and information customized to you, then you can decide if working with me will benefit you.
 At that point, this custom approach can be and is developed.

 Finally, I will leave you with page 6-7 from the e-book so you can fully understand what the e-book is/is not.

 The gut is a delicate, intricate place.

 Healing the gut is extremely subjective.
 There are hundreds of theories and ideas out there: plant-based diets only, animal protein only, never have sugar, sometimes have sugar, limit sugar to the “good” sugars, take supplements, don’t take supplements because they only contribute to the problem, follow a FODMAP diet, detox, never detox, etc.

 Healing the gut is subjective because we are all unique.
 There is no one-size-fits-all.
-I wish there were.
-I wish I had the perfect answer for you, but I don’t because I believe in bio-individuality which focuses on the idea that we are all unique, that no two individuals are identical and that nobody will heal and thrive in the same way.
+I wish there was.
+I wish I had the perfect answer for you, but I don’t because I believe in bio individuality which focuses on the idea that we are all unique, that no two individuals are identical and that not everyone will heal and thrive in the same way.